 While some may not fancy touring an aquarium, Okinawa’s Churaumi Aquarium is worth a visit for its impressive whale sharks and manta rays.
-This place deserves a full day as the collection of creatures are amazing, especially the two graceful giants which can be viewed from all three different angles provided, from the main viewing section, under a glass dome, and while dining at the Ocean Blue Cafe.
+This place deserves a full day as the collection of creatures is amazing, especially the two graceful giants which can be viewed from all three different angles provided, from the main viewing section, under a glass dome, and while dining at the Ocean Blue Café.

 Beyond independent touring, interacting with locals adds more depth to the travel experience.
 As English is not widely spoken here, participating in a home visit programme is both helpful and insightful.
 The township of Yomitan runs a community-based meet-the-locals programme which involves residents hosting tourists for either a half-day home visit or providing homestays lasting two or three nights.